lvarayut/BookStoreMEAN/README.md

 BookStoreMEAN is a modular application that composes of many external modules.
 In this section, the installation of both **Global modules** and **Dependencies** are clearly explained.

 ### Global modules
-Firstly, you need to install **Nodemon** and **Mongoose-Fixture** globally, this will install them into your bin path and let you access them via CLI.
+Firstly, you need to install **Nodemon**, **Mongoose-Fixture**, **Bower**, and **Grunt** globally, this will install them into your bin path and let you access them via CLI.

 - [Nodemon](https://github.com/remy/nodemon) - `sudo npm install -g nodemon`

 - [Mongoose-Fixture](https://github.com/mgan59/mongoose-fixture) - `sudo npm install -g mongoose-fixture`

+- [Bower](http://bower.io/) - `sudo npm install -g bower`

+- [Grunt](http://gruntjs.com/) - `sudo npm install -g grunt-cli`

 ### Dependencies

 The dependencies are incredibly easy to be installed.
 Basically, Node.js has [Node Packaged Modules (NPM)](https://www.npmjs.org/) that hosts all modules for Node.js.
 Thus, in this project, there is a file called `package.json` used to indicate required dependencies that the application is depending on.
-Let's start installing them:
+Moreover, [Bower](http://bower.io/), a package manager for web, is also used in this project in order to handle web dependencies.
+It works almost the same way as NPM, but using `bower.json` instead of `package.json`.
+Let's start installing the dependencies:

 1. Open the terminal and go the your project directory.
 2. Execute `sudo npm install`
+3. Execute `bower install`, note that there is no `sudo` in front of bower

 ## Getting Started
 1. Run MongoDB and MySQL server
 2. Open the terminal and go the your project directory.
+3. Build the project - `grunt build`
-3. Add data fixtures - `mongoose-fixture --fixture='all' --add`
+4. Add data fixtures - `mongoose-fixture --fixture='all' --add`
-4. Run application - `nodemon app.js`
+5. Run application - `nodemon app.js`

 That's it.
 Now, let's open your favorite browser and access `localhost:3000` to see my beautiful website!